 The role of the Policy Circle is to strengthen the relationship between academia and the policy world by hosting key decision-makers at King’s.
 It also provides fellows with the opportunity to obtain first hand access to King’s activities that are informing current policy debates and to engage with King’s researchers and thought leaders.
 View all our current members here.

 The Policy Institute’s relationship with key figures in the civil service and government has led to the unveiling of two new ground breaking teaching modules.

 For students at King’s taking the Institute of Contemporary British History’s MA in Politics and Contemporary History, ‘The Treasury and Economic History since 1945’ co-taught by Sir Nicholas Macpherson, will enable students to gain an unprecedented insight into the theory and practice of British economic history since WWII from those who have dealt with it first-hand.

-‘The Blair Years’ co-taught by John Rentoul of the Independent on Sunday, will look at New Labour from a historical perspective and feature guest speakers such as Peter Mendelson.
+‘The Blair Years’, co-taught by John Rentoul of the Independent on Sunday, looks at New Labour from a historical perspective and features guest speakers such as Peter Mandelson.